karenkv/alexa-echoconvert/README.md

 - Now actually working on the code, first there are a few things we will be adding at the top:
   - Where it says ```BINARY_NUMBER```, you want to set that equal to ``` 'BinaryNumber' ``` or whatever you named your slot for binary number input
   - And where it says ```DECIMAL_NUMBER```, you want to set that equal to ``` 'DecimalNumber' ``` or whatever you named your slot for decimal number input
+- Moving onto coding the converter functions, I want to put a disclaimer that there are built-in ways to convert to and from binary in python, but for educational purposes, we will be doing these conversions ourselves.
-- Moving onto coding the converter functions, for the conversion to decimal form, the function takes in a string named ```n```, which is the binary number taken from the intent request, and another string named ```binType```, which is the binary number's type
+- For the conversion to decimal form, the function takes in a string named ```n```, which is the binary number taken from the intent request, and another string named ```binType```, which is the binary number's type
   - To convert from binary to decimal, starting from the far right and with base 0, you want to add to your sum 2 to that base times the value in that place
     - For example, the binary number 1011 = 1 * 2^0 + 1 * 2^1 + 0 * 2^2 + 1 * 2^3 = 1 + 2 + 8 = 11
   - Coding-wise, first you want to convert the binary number to a list and store it in a variable named "temp" so we can iterate through it later: